balananujith/chatroom_app/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your improvements.

+## Acknowledgements

+Special thanks to [PedroTech](https://www.youtube.com/watch?v=0gLr-pBIPhI) for his exceptional tutorials and guidance.
+Their videos on setting up Firebase with React were instrumental in the development of this project.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.